 Protected Classification - A person's age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status.
 See Policy 1302.

-Respondent - An employee or affiliate of the university or visitor who is accused of discrimination or harassment, or against whom a complaint under is filed.
+An employee or affiliate of the university or visitor who is reported to be the perpetrator of conduct that could constitute discrimination or retaliation.

 Retaliation - Overt or covert acts of discrimination, harassment, interference, intimidation, penalty, reprisal or restraint against a group or individual exercising rights under this policy.
 Retaliation shall be deemed to constitute harassment and, therefore, will be considered a separate violation of this policy.